-If your cat hates water, this could be a chore that you dread.
+If your cat hates water, it could be a chore you dread.
 If you’d rather do anything else than try to wrangle your cat in the bathtub, a waterless bath could be the solution.

-In this article, we look at two different ways to bathe a cat without using water.
-We also give you tips for grooming your cat regularly to help keep them clean.
+In this article, we look at two ways to bathe a cat without using water.
+We also give you tips for grooming your cat regularly to keep them clean.

 Why Do Cats Need Baths?

-Cats typically groom themselves, but sometimes, you’ll need to step in and help them get clean by giving them a bath.
+Cats typically groom themselves, but sometimes, you’ll need to step in and help them get clean by bathing them.

 The Cat Got Too Dirty

-If your cat likes to roam outdoors and gets especially filthy, they’ll need a bath to get clean.
-Cats shouldn’t lick and ingest too much dirt and grime as it may upset their digestion.
+If your cat likes to roam outdoors and gets incredibly filthy, they’ll need a bath to get clean.
+Cats shouldn’t lick and ingest too much dirt and grime since it can upset their digestion.

 If your cat is covered in a substance, like oil or grease, they’ll need a bath with a product made to dissolve the substance to get them clean again.